 As one of the best places to eat in Lincoln, Mark serves afternoon tea and a la carte dishes every day with an emphasis on fresh, local and seasonal food.

 We spoke to Mark and Anthony about how they got into cooking, their biggest challenges and what inspires them to create amazing food that delights our guests.

 How did you go into cooking/the hospitality industry?

 Mark Chseldine (MC): It was always my dream to be a Chef.
 I was delighted to get a place at food college to start my journey to achieving this.
-I joined the team at Washingborough Hall Hotel as joint Head Chef with Anthony in September 2016.
+I joined the team at Washingborough Hall Hotel in September 2016.